yhua03/CLS161-DH-Portfolio/index.md

 permalink: /
 ---
 Welcome to my portfolio for CLS 161: Introduction to Digital Humanities.
-Here you will find a collection of some of the things I accomplished this semester.
+Here you will find a collection of some of the things I accomplished during the Fall 2022 semester.
 The items that I have posted on this portfolio can be grouped into several different categories:
 - [Blog]({{ site.baseurl }}{% link reading-blog.md %}) In these blog posts I reflect on several of the course readings.
 - [Project evaluations]({{ site.baseurl }}{% link dh-project-evaluations.md %}) As a way of expanding my understanding of digital humanities, I spent some time evaluating various DH projects.
 - [Coding Exercises]({{ site.baseurl }}{% link coding-exercises.md %}) Coding is fundamental to DH work.
 This category contains rudimentary exercises I completed on my coding journey.